• Skip to primary navigation

 Upcycled DIY bathroom cabinet

-What I love about this DIY bathroom cabinet is the pop of color you get when the cabinet is open.
+What I love about this DIY bathroom cabinet is the pop of colour you get when the cabinet is open.
 I also love the vintage anatomical illustration on the inside of the door.

-This is not the first time I have used vintage scientific illustrations in my furniture upcycles.
+This is not my first time using vintage scientific illustrations in my furniture upcycles.
 I used some fabulous insect posters with my chalk paint unique cupboard upcycle.

 upcycled wine box bathroom cabinet